mxzimusic/MAC-OS-ON-WINDOWS/README.md

 # Final Look

 So this is how the final look on your windows desktop will come out.
 Its always subject to the amount of customisations you do.
-If you follow instructions as given below in every segment, you will accomplish the same as in screenshots below:
+If you follow instructions as given below in every segment.

 <p align="center">
   <img src='https://graph.org/file/f624ebe7959b8e32d218f.jpg' width='700'>